thedeveloperyt/ATM-Dashboard/New.md

 Steps to Create:
 1. Select the Stacked Column Chart visual.
-2. Drag Cost Type (this could be a new column created in Power Query to categorize costs like Spare Replacement, Site Maintenance, etc.) to the Axis.
+2. Drag State Location (STATE) to the Axis.
-3. Drag Cost Values (e.g., Spare Replacement (SLM) (Asset OEM) (Spare Rep. (SLM) (AssetOEM)), Site Maintenance (Non-Asset) (Site Maint (Non Asset)), etc.) to the Values.
+3. Drag various Cost Components (e.g., Spare Replacement (SLM) (Asset OEM) (Spare Rep. (SLM) (AssetOEM)), Site Maintenance (Non-Asset) (Site Maint (Non Asset)), etc.) to the Values.

 Insight:
-- This chart shows the breakdown of different types of costs.
+- This chart shows the breakdown of different types of costs by state.
-- You can identify which cost components are the largest contributors to the total cost and target them for cost-saving measures.
+- You can identify which cost components are the largest contributors to the total cost in each state and target them for cost-saving measures.

  4. Profit Margin Analysis
 Visual: Scatter Plot